-In late 2019, a new infectious disease emerged and spread to almost every continent, called COVID-19.
-As of March 11th 2020 it was declared a global pandemic by the World Health Organisation, meaning that is was being spread among multiple different countries around the world at the same time.
+In late 2019, a new infectious disease, COVID-19, emerged and spread to almost every continent.
+As of March 11th 2020, the World Health Organisation declared it a global pandemic, meaning that it was being spread among multiple countries around the world at the same time.
 It has changed the way we live our lives.

-What we understand about SARS-CoV2 and COVID-19 has increased dramatically, with research being done at an extraordinary rate.
-For those of us whose business is looking after children, what do we need to know?
+What we understand about SARS-CoV2 and COVID-19 has increased dramatically, with research being conducted at an extraordinary rate.
+What do those of us whose business is looking after children need to know?

 Editor’s note: This post is based on what we know today, Wednesday 15th of April 2020, and will be updated as new information becomes available.